UP: Man kills family, commits suicide in Ghazipur | Law-Order

 Sonekar later committed suicide by hanging himself from the ceiling of his room, Yadav said.

-The bodies were found in the morning, he said, adding that family discord is believed to be the cause behind the incident.
+Sonekar used to live in a joint family and the bodies were found from their room in the morning, the police officer said, adding that family discord is believed to be the cause behind the incident.

+Other family members were inside their rooms when the incident took place, police said.
+The bodies have been sent for post-mortem examination and further investigation is underway, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)